 Fast EvaGreen Master Mix is a ready-to-use hot-start mix for qPCR and DNA melt curve analysis of PCR amplicons.
-It is formulated for gPCR using a fast cycling protocol, but can also be used for qPCR using regular cycling protocols.
-Fast EvaGreen Master Mix contains CheetahTM Taq, Biotium's fast-activating chemically-modified hot-start Tag polymerase, which is particularly suitable for fast PCR cycling protocols.
+It is formulated for qPCR using a fast cycling protocol, but can also be used for qPCR using regular cycling protocols.
+Fast EvaGreen Master Mix contains CheetahTM Taq, Biotium's fast-activating chemically-modified hot-start Taq polymerase, which is particularly suitable for fast PCR cycling protocols.

-E. coli O157:H7 is a pathogenic strain of E. coli bacteria.
-PMA-based viability PCR specific for the E. coli O157:H7 Z3276 gene has been reported using the primers provided in the kit (2), and these primers have been validated at Biotium for real-time qPCR using EvaGreen Master Mix (Figures 2-4).
-An example of PMAxx-PCR in E. coli is shown in Figure 5.
+Salmonella enterica is a gram-negative bacteria that causes the food-borne illness salmonellosis.
+PMA-based viability PCR for Salmonella enterica has been reported using the primers provided in the kit (2), and these primers have been validated at Biotium for real-time qPCR using EvaGreen Master Mix (Figures 2-5).